Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Conclusion

 \section{Conclusion}

-We introduced \Method, a framework for sim-to-real transfer and real-world adaptation that exploits the modular structure of world models to directly target the dynamics gap between simulation and reality.
-Across two precise manipulation tasks and two quadruped locomotion tasks, \Method\ significantly outperforms prior approaches in both sample efficiency and robustness, achieving consistent improvement where standard RL finetuning methods often collapse.
-While our experiments focus on single-task settings with high-fidelity simulators, future work will scale \Method\ to multi-task world models and broader domains.
-More broadly, freezing representations and task structure while adapting only dynamics offers a general and effective paradigm for efficient adaptation beyond sim-to-real transfer.
+We introduced \Method, a framework for sim-to-real adaptation that uses the modular structure of world models to target the dynamics gap between simulation and reality.
+Across two precise manipulation tasks and two quadruped locomotion tasks, \Method\ improves more efficiently and reliably than prior RL finetuning methods, which often collapse or fail to make meaningful progress.
+However, freezing reward and value models can cap performance when the transferred value function saturates or no longer distinguishes high-performing real-world trajectories.
+Closing the gap to near-perfect success may require selectively updating value functions in addition to dynamics. \Method\ also does not train on internet-scale video or richer sensing modalities, and still depends on simulation coverage broad enough to support reliable planning.